mdurney1724/MatthewsRepo/README.md

 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-Requirements
-Data Modeling (10 points)
-Entity Relationship Diagram is included or table schemas provided for all tables (10 points) Data Engineering (70 points)
-All required columns are defined for each table (10 points) Columns are set to the correct data type (10 points) Primary Keys set for each table (10 points)
-Correctly references related tables (10 points)
-Tables are correctly related using Foreign Keys (10 points) Correctly uses NOT NULL condition on necessary columns (10 points) Accurately defines value length for columns (10 points) Data Analysis (20 points)
-List the employee number, last name, first name, sex, and salary of each employee (2 points) List the first name, last name, and hire date for the employees who were hired in 1986 (2 points) List the manager of each department along with their department number, department name, employee number, last name, and first name (2 points)
-List the department number for each employee along with that employee’s employee number, last name, first name, and department name (2 points)
-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B (2 points)
-List each employee in the Sales department, including their employee number, last name, and first name (2 points) List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name (4 points)
-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name) (4 points)
-Grading
-This assignment will be evaluated against the requirements and assigned a grade according to the following table:

-Grade	Points
-A (+/-)	90+
-B (+/-)	80–89
-C (+/-)	70–79
-D (+/-)	60–69
-F (+/-)	< 60
-Submission
-Before submitting your Challenge assignment, make sure that you’ve done the following:

-Create an image file of your ERD.

-Create a .sql file of your table schemata.

-Create a .sql file of your queries.

-Ensure that your repository has regular commits and a thorough README.md file

-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

-NOTE
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next module.

-Comments are disabled for graded submissions in Bootcamp Spot.
-If you have questions about your feedback, please notify your instructional staff or your Student Success Advisor.
-If you would like to resubmit your work for an additional review, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.

-IMPORTANT
-It is your responsibility to include a note in the README section of your repo specifying code source and its location within your repo.
-This applies if you have worked with a peer on an assignment, used code in which you did not author or create sourced from a forum such as Stack Overflow, or you received code outside curriculum content from support staff such as an Instructor, TA, Tutor, or Learning Assistant.
-This will provide visibility to grading staff of your circumstance in order to avoid flagging your work as plagiarized.

-If you are struggling with a challenge assignment or any aspect of the academic curriculum, please remember that there are student support services available for you:

-Ask the class Slack channel/peer support.

-AskBCS Learning Assistants exists in your class Slack application.

-Office hours facilitated by your instructional staff before and after each class session.

-Tutoring GuidelinesLinks to an external site. - schedule a tutor session in the Tutor Sessions section of Bootcampspot - Canvas

-If the above resources are not applicable and you have a need, please reach out to a member of your instructional team, your Student Success Advisor, or submit a support ticket in the Student Support section of your BCS application.